Lyndon Farnham

-Lyndon John Farnham is a Jersey politician who is the Deputy Chief Minister and Minister for Economic Development, Tourism, Sport and Culture.
-He used to be a Deputy for St Saviour, and is now a Senator.
-He is a businessman and a company director.
+Lyndon John Farnham is a Jersey politician who has served as the Chief Minister of Jersey since January 2024.
+He formerly served as the Deputy Chief Minister and Minister for Economic Development, Tourism, Sport, and Culture.
+He has been a Deputy for St Mary, St Ouen & St Peter since 2022, having previously served as a Deputy for St Saviour and later a Senator.
+He is a business consultant and a company director.